Sichuan Hotpot

 Prepare

-• Cut the bread into small pieces.
+• Cut vegetables into bite-size pieces.

-• Let it soak for 15 minutes.
+• Let them rest for 30 minutes.

 Cook

-• Return the shrimp to reheat.
+• Return the fried spices.

 Serve